 Ultimate Poker drew several hundred players from its first day.
 The first major Sunday tournaments hit its cap of 200 entrants and produced a $20,000 prize pool.
 Legal online poker was alive once again in the US.

 The fortunes of Ultimate Poker started to decline when WSOP.com launched on Sept.
 17, 2013.
-It only took about six weeks for WSOP.com to overtake Ultimate Poker for the number one spot in terms of online poker traffic in Nevada.
+It only took about six weeks for WSOP.com to overtake Ultimate Poker for the No. 1 spot regarding online poker traffic in Nevada.

 WSOP.com Nevada was heavily promoted during the summer World Series of Poker.
 This helped it draw players away from Ultimate Poker.

 Real Gaming became the third online poker room in Nevada.
 Backed by South Point Casino, a locals casino on Las Vegas Boulevard south of the Strip.
-The site only offers No Limit Texas Hold’em cash games and one-table tournaments.
+The site only offered No Limit Texas Hold ’em cash games and one-table tournaments.

 The competition proved to be no match for Ultimate Poker.
 The site struggled with inferior software and an inability to improve it in a timely manner.